realtime-fmri/realtime-fmri.github.io/ImpWalk.md

 + In a mass univariate context, "brain states" are represented as variates of interest in a design matrix.
 + In a supervised learning context, these regressors serve instead as "labels."

-+When the labels are *categorical* in nature, we can formulate the modeling problem as a classification problem over a set of experimental categories.
+   When the labels are *categorical* in nature, we can formulate the modeling problem as a classification problem over a set of experimental categories.

-+ When the labels are *continuous*, the problem can be framed as a regression problem to describe parametrically varying brain states such as task difficulty, behavioral rate, visual angle, etc. It is important to remember that regardless of the analyses performed (supervised, unsupervised, multivariate, mass univariate), the source data are exactly the same and come with the same limitations inherent to fMRI (e.g. voxel size, temporal sampling, and an indirect relationship to cellular brain activity).
+   When the labels are *continuous*, the problem can be framed as a regression problem to describe parametrically varying brain states such as task difficulty, behavioral rate, visual angle, etc.

+   It is important to remember that regardless of the analyses performed (supervised, unsupervised, multivariate, mass univariate), the source data are exactly the same and come with the same limitations inherent to fMRI (e.g. voxel size, temporal sampling, and an indirect relationship to cellular brain activity).

 + in an multi voxel pattern analysis (MVPA) setting there is usually a training data set (to estimate the parameters for the